andres-f-ariza/holbertonschool-monty/README.md

 # Monty Recreation
 #### Hi!
-This repo is a recreation of the Monty interpreter, made for Holberton school project
+This repository is a recreation of the Monty interpreter, made for Holberton school project

 ------------